arianvp/packet-ipv6-kubernetes/README.md

 Instead of using an overlay network, each pod is directly assigned an IPV6 address.
 Routes to pods are announced directly to the packet router BGP.

 Furthermore ClusterIPs are also allocated from a public range.
-This allows for some cool tricks.
-For example, this means we can announce the apiserver ClusterIP to be publically reachable, giving us a load-balancer ingress to our APIServer for free.
-We can then use this to set up a multi-master cluster without any external loadbalancers.
+This means we can publically announce kubernetes services directly; without the need of dedicated cloud load-balancers!
+Because Packet's routers support ECMP; traffic will be load-balanced between nodes that announce the service automatically.

 The IPV6-native world is a bit different than you're used to.
 Normally in k8s we kind of rely on NAT and overlaynetworks for a false sense of security, and